 What does Elmo mean?

 Italian form of Anselm and a short form of Erasmus, the name of a fourth-century bishop-martyr who is patron saint of sailors.
 The electrical phenomenon sometimes seen in the rigging of ships at sea is called Saint Elmo's fire, and is said to be a sign of his protection.
-Also the name of a furry red toddler-monster on the TV series "Sesame Street".
+Also the name of a furry red toddler character on the TV series "Sesame Street".

 Elmo▼ has 1 variant: Moe.more]